S2E/s2e-old/docs/FAQ.rst

   are few of them, or you can detect them a posteriori, this is an acceptable trade-off.

-How do I deal with state explosion?
+How do I deal with path explosion?
 -----------------------------------

-Use the *selective* aspect of S2E to kill states that are not interesting and prevent forking outside modules of interest.
+Use the *selective* aspect of S2E to kill paths that are not interesting and prevent forking outside modules of interest.
 The following describes concrete steps that allowed us to explore programs most efficiently.

 1. Run your program with minimum symbolic input (e.g., 1 byte) and with tracing enabled (see first section).

-2. Insert more and more symbolic values until state explosion occurs (i.e., it takes too long for you to explore all the paths or it takes too much memory/CPU resources).
+2. Insert more and more symbolic values until path explosion occurs (i.e., it takes too long for you to explore all the paths or it takes too much memory/CPU resources).

 3. Extract the fork profile and identify the code locations that fork the most.